Understanding home loan risk fees

 Lender Protection Fee (LPF)

-Similar to LMI, this is a one-off fee charged by lenders to protect us in case you’re unable to meet your mortgage repayments.
+Similar to LMI, this is a one-off fee charged by lenders to protect them in case you’re unable to meet your mortgage repayments.
 LPF can either be paid upon settlement of your loan or added to your loan amount and paid off over the life of the loan – as long as this doesn’t cause your loan to exceed the maximum allowable LVR for your individual home loan product.

 Mortgage Risk Fee (MRF)

-MRF is another one-off fee charged by lenders to protect us from a possible financial loss if you’re unable to meet your home loan repayments.
+MRF is another one-off fee charged by lenders to protect them from a possible financial loss if you’re unable to meet your home loan repayments.
 Similar to LPF, this fee can either be paid upon settlement of your loan or added to your loan, provided that adding the fee doesn’t cause your loan to exceed the maximum allowable LVR for your product.

 A risk fee can add a substantial financial outlay, so it’s important to know which fees, if any, are applicable to your home loan application, so you can consider this in your budgeting plan.
 It could be a good idea to save more than a 20% deposit to avoid having to pay these extra fees.